Whatsapp Icon

 Understanding Glutamine Supplements

-Glutamine supplements come in various forms, including powders, capsules, and liquid.
+Glutamine supplements come in various forms, including powders, capsules, and liquids.
 They are designed to support cellular health and can be particularly beneficial for individuals undergoing chemotherapy or radiation therapy.
 However, the quality and composition of these supplements can vary significantly between brands and types.

 What to Look for on Labels